How to make your own – quickly, easily and inexpensively

 For dogs under 11kg in weight try:

-If you would like more detailed advice please get in touch with Honey’s.
+If you’d like more detailed advice please get in touch with us.
 These percentages are for guidance only.

 The easiest way to tell if your adult dog is the right weight is to make sure that your dog’s ribs are easily noticeable.